Teacher Eligibility Test: Uttar Pradesh

 Candidates may sit either or both papers.

 In 2021, UPBEB conducted the UPTET 2021 exam in two shifts across 75 districts of Uttar Pradesh on November 28, 2021. but later exam got cancelled due to paper leakage.
 The re-examination was held on 23 January 2022 and the results were declared on 9 April 2022.

 In 2016, the UPTET written examination was held on 19 December, in two shifts.

 In 2017, UPBEB published its examination notification on 22 August, and the written exam was conducted on 15 October.

 In 2018, the UPBEB notification was scheduled for publication on 15 September, with applications beginning on 17 September for the written examination on 28 October.

+Bihar

+Bihar STET (Secondary Teacher Eligibility Test) is an exam which is a mandatory exam for candidates who wish to become secondary level (class 9th to 12th) teachers in the state of Bihar.
+This exam is conducted by the Bihar School Examination Board (BSEB).
+Candidates who pass the STET exam get the right to apply for the recruitment of teachers in government schools of Bihar.